edm00se/blog/_drafts/-rpc-control.md

 ### Example

+Contrived example?

+- bean w/ setter depending on other property which sets first
+- shows setter order not explicit (e.g.- third prop = product of first and second)
+- alternate way of setting in "appropriate order"?
+- shows RPC control invoking method with appropriate setting sequence

+#### Need

 - simple bean to work against
 - xpage w/ control, fields
 - some fields with naming and layout that isn't conducive to normal partial refresh w/ getter+setter calls